imosil34/LandinPage/README.md

 # This is for practice purpose.
-This an actual Enterprise Employee page.
+This is a clone of Enterprise Employee page.
 I am just practicing using Flexbox.